 What is Webmaster Tools? / What is Google Search Console?

-Google Webmaster Tools, also known as Google Search Console is a collection of free web utilities to help website owners ensure their site is Google-friendly.
-This set of Google Web Tools have many useful applications, such as getting data about incoming search traffic, requesting Google to crawl and index the website, viewing crawl error reports and many more.
+Google Webmaster Tools, also known as Google Search Console, is a collection of free web utilities to help website owners ensure their site is Google-friendly.
+This set of Google Web Tools has many useful applications, such as getting data about incoming search traffic, requesting Google to crawl and index the website, viewing crawl error reports, and many more.

 Why use Webmaster Tools?

-One of the top applications of Webmaster Tools is that it allows webmasters to make sure that their websites and pages are crawled and processed for Google Indexing.
-Error reports enable them to discover issues that might prevent their site from doing well in Google search.
+One of the tool’s top applications is that it allows webmasters to make sure that their websites and pages are crawled and processed for Google Indexing.
+Error reports enable them to discover issues that might prevent their site from doing well in Google searches.
 Webmaster Tools also comes with a set of Google Search Tools which gives data on what keywords are ranking on Google and what domains are linking to the given website.

 How to use Webmaster Tools

-Webmaster Tools is a free online web tool and can be accessed online at the following link: Webmaster Tools
+Webmaster Tools is a free online web tool and can be accessed online here.

 Add Your Website To Google Webmaster

-To start using Webmaster Tools, you first need to sign in with your Google Account and then add a Website Property to the tool.
+To start using Webmaster Tools, you first need to sign in with your Google Account and add a Website Property to the tool.
 If you have an Android app, you can add it there as well.
-Once you’ve added your website, you need to verify your ownership of it.
+Once you’ve added your website, you need to verify your ownership.

 Google Site Verification